-Lesson Planning Components Language Functions Related Structures/Patterns Vocabulary Expansion At the advanced level, emphasis is placed on students implementing advanced structures and patterns in their writing and speaking and to recognize the nuances as they are used in reading and listening.
+Lesson Planning Components Language Functions Language Functions Related Structures/Patterns Vocabulary Expansion At the advanced level, emphasis is placed on students implementing advanced structures and patterns in their writing and speaking and to recognize the nuances as they are used in reading and listening.
 Structures to be reviewed Forms and uses of the subjunctive (present and past) Imperative Tier 1 Vocabulary related to social values, rites of passage and the meaning of personal independence For example, vocabulary related to voting.
 Tier 2 Idiomatic expressions and language specific vocabulary Tier 3 Domain- specific vocabulary for interpretive tasks For example: vocabulary from a text on how young adults perceive right to vote.

-Unit 2 AP Theme Science and Technology Topic Innovations in Science and Technology Overview of Unit Learners will compare how technology (or lack of technology) affects the lives of people in the target culture with the U.S They will explore how societies are attempting to provide technology for more inhabitants.
-Essential Question How do developments in science and technology affect our lives?
-Unit Focus Learners will: identify how innovations in science and technology affect their lives and the community. examine initiatives being taken to provide technology to those in less affluent areas. investigate how technological and scientific innovations affect/could affect the quality of life of people in the target cultures. explore international initiatives related to science and technology. discuss the impact of these initiatives.
+Unit 2 AP Theme Science and Technology Topic Innovations in Science and Technology Overview Students will compare how technology (or lack of technology) affects the lives of people in the target cultures with Unit # 1 the US.
+They will explore how societies are attempting to provide technology for more inhabitants.
+Essential How do developments in science and technology affect our lives?
+Question Learners will be able to: Identify how innovations in science and technology affect their lives and the community.
+Examine initiatives being taken to provide technology to those in less affluent areas.
+Unit Focus Investigate how technological and scientific innovations affect/could affect the quality of life of people in the target culture.
+Explore international initiatives related to science and technology.
+Discuss the impact of these initiatives.